-Families have been enjoying trips to Mackinac Island for decades.
+Families throughout the region, and even the country, have been enjoying trips to Mackinac Island for decades.
 Now that you’ve arrived, what is there to do?
 The possibilities are endless!
-Things to do on Mackinac Island range from exceptional shopping, biking around the island and visiting historic sites.
-Read on for more Mackinac Island activities!
+Things to do on Mackinac Island range from exceptional shopping, biking around the island, and visiting historic sites.
+Read on for more Mackinac Island activities and check out some more businesses here!
 You’ll be grateful to come back to a cozy room at the Mackinac House after a long day exploring the island.

 It’s hard to visit Mackinac Island and not visit a gift shop for themed souvenirs for the kids (and you!).
 Caddywampus is a fun toy shop for the whole family.
 If books are more your style, check out the Island Bookstore.
 It wouldn’t be a trip to Mackinac Island without picking up some famous fudge from Joann’s Fudge or the Original Murdick’s Fudge.

 Mackinac Island is known for its Butterfly House and Insect Museum where you can see stunning live butterflies from several continents.
-There are also a number of historical sites and historical parks for which Mackinac Island is famous.
+There are also a number of historical sites and historical parks for which Mackinac Island is famous (Mackinac State Historic Parks recently celebrated 125 years of operation).
 Fort Mackinac dates back to the American Revolution.
 The original buildings that offer a view of the Straits of Mackinac still stand and there are reenactments available for your educational entertainment.